John Corry

 Colonel John Corry (8 January 1667 – 11 November 1726) was an Irish politician.

 He was the son of Colonel James Corry and his first wife Sarah Anketill, daughter of Captain Oliver Anketill.
-Corry was educated at Kilkenny College and Trinity College, Dublin.
+Corry was educated at Kilkenny College and Trinity College Dublin.
 Corry became High Sheriff of Fermanagh in 1711.
 In the same year, he contested successfully a by-election for Enniskillen and was a member of the Irish House of Commons until 1713.
-In 1719, Corry was returned for Fermanagh, the same constituency his father had represented before, and held that position until his death in 1726.
+In 1719, Corry was returned for County Fermanagh, the same constituency his father had represented before, and held that position until his death in 1726.

 On 7 February 1702, he married Sarah Leslie, daughter of William Leslie.
 They had four daughters and four sons.
 His only surviving son Leslie was a Member of Parliament for Killybegs.